doublealogic/sql-challenge/README.md

 ### Data Modeling
 First, I inspected the CSVs and sketched out an ERD of the tables.
-That ERD was then exported as a PNG file and is located in the `EmployeeSQL` folder as "Data Modeling - ERD".png
+That ERD was then exported as a PNG file and is located in the `EmployeeSQL` folder as `Data Modeling - ERD.png`

 ### Data Engineering
 Using the information I had, I created a table scheme for each of the six CSV files I was provided using a series of primary keys, foreign keys and composite keys depending on what each table needed.
 Once that was complete, I imported the CSV files into their corresponding SQL tables.
+The SQL file in which I created the tables is included in this repository in the `EmployeeSQL` folder as `Data_Engineering.sql`

 ### Data Analysis
 Now that I had a completed database, I then did the following analysis: